alex-strobel/DPP-LabManual/README.md

 # DPP-LabManual
-Lab Manual of the Differential and Personality Psychology group at TU Dresden
+Lab Manual of the Differential and Personality Psychology group (AG.DPP) at TU Dresden